evmcnb/quartz/content/Full/Obesity.md

 - **Behavioural Therapy:** Addressing psychological factors influencing eating habits.
 - **Medications:** Some medications may be prescribed to aid weight loss.
 - **Bariatric Surgery:** For severe obesity, surgical interventions like gastric bypass may be considered.

+> [!warning] NICE Criteria for Bariatric Surgery
+> The criteria for a bariatric surgery assessment include:
+>- A BMI of 40 kg/m² or more.
+>- **A BMI of 35 to 39.9 kg/m² with a significant health condition that could be improved by weight loss** (such as type 2 diabetes or hypertension).

 ## Complications of Obesity: